-GlobeNet opens new Interconnection Point (IXP) in Fortaleza, Brazil
+GlobeNet opens new Interconnection Point (IX) in Fortaleza, Brazil

-The new infrastructure is able to exchange traffic locally, taking advantage of the high-bandwidth and low latency connectivity that GlobeNet offers.
+The new infrastructure is able to exchange traffic locally, taking advantage of our high-bandwidth and low latency connectivity.

 GlobeNet announces today that its new central interconnection point at the Fortaleza Internet Exchange Point (IXP) is open for business.
 As a result, network operators and internet service providers (ISPs) throughout Northeastern Brazil will be able to exchange traffic locally, taking advantage of the high-bandwidth, low latency connectivity GlobeNet’s infrastructure offers.